This article is updated in July 2021

 If you are not a MacOS user, then the first thing you will probably want to do is to run your Flutter app on iOS Simulator.
 Let’s look into how you can run your app on Simulator.

 First of all, start an iOS Simulator on the virtual MacOS system.

-You will find that there are different versions of Simulator available; you should first test the app on the target iOS version for which you are building.
+The build machines are equipped with different versions of Simulator; you should first test the app on the target iOS version for which you are building.

-First of all, you have to go to the cloned Flutter app directory in order to run the app.
+To run the app on the Simulator, you have to go to the cloned Flutter app directory.
 The clone of your project will be available in the path

 /Users/builder/clone on the VM.

 You can navigate to that easily by using the command:

 Then you can run the app using the command:

 Wait for the project to load up on the Simulator.